AneeshaKoninty/phxCTF-Writeups/README.md

 # phxCTF-Writeups
 Thanks for competing in phxCTF 2024 in the Phoenix Hackathon!
-This repo has the writeups for all the challenges, email me if any challenges are missing or incorrect.
+This repo is still currently under work, so all of the challenges don't have writeups yet.
+Everything will be done by 2/25/2024.